Changes to the yesterday report are marked.

 - Children playrooms;

-- Closure of open markets excluding those selling agri-food products, until further notice.
+- Open markets excluding those selling agri-food products;

 - Banks obliged to devise a set of relief measures to be offered to clients whose ability to repay the loans has been affected by the COVID-19 crises (including six-month moratorium on loan repayments, grace periods, debt reprogramme, modification of exposures).
 The measures should be selected by the banks themselves, and offered on individual or portfolio basis.
 No fees can be charged to, and no higher interest can be imposed on, the clients in this respect.
 Relief does not apply to non-performing loans.